aryonna-rice/aryonna-rice.github.io/README.md

 - Dataframes with fewer than 1 million rows must all be inserted in under 60 seconds.

 ### Walk-through
-The data to be inserted into the temporary table is originally held in a Pandas dataframe and looks something like this.
-The data would look like this in the long format table in the MS SQL database and would look like this if saved in the JSON format table.
+The data to be inserted into the temporary table is originally held in a Pandas dataframe and looks something like <a href="https://github.com/aryonna-rice/aryonna-rice.github.io/blob/main/screenshots/Original.png" style="color:blue;">this</a>.
+The data would look like <a href="https://github.com/aryonna-rice/aryonna-rice.github.io/blob/main/screenshots/Long.png" style="color:blue;">this</a> in the long format table in the MS SQL database and would look like <a href="https://github.com/aryonna-rice/aryonna-rice.github.io/blob/main/screenshots/JSON.png" style="color:blue;">this</a> if saved in the JSON format table.

 ### Skills Learned
 - Setting up a connection with a database.